-Every elliptical machine features adjustable resistance, but not all have customizable incline.
-The ability to adjust your workout intensity will not only keep things fresh and interesting, but also also ensure that your fitness levels are continuously improving.
+Every elliptical machine features adjustable resistance, but not all have a customizable incline.
+The ability to adjust your workout intensity will not only keep things fresh and interesting, but it will also ensure that your fitness levels are continuously improving.
 The best elliptical machines will allow you to adjust intensity levels directly from the console, without having to stop your workout to manually change settings.

 Many modern elliptical machines have a range of desirable technological features.
 USB ports and built-in speakers can make exercising more enjoyable, while wireless connectivity and compatibility with your favorite fitness apps will help keep track of your workouts, and monitor your progress.
 Just remember that while extra features and shiny bells and whistles are enticing, these should always serve to optimize your workout, rather than act as a distraction.

 The cost of an elliptical machine is influenced by several factors including size, features, brand, and overall quality.

 This price range generally offers basic models with sparse features and lower weight limits.
 To help ensure decent quality and durability, it's advisable to opt for a budget model from a reputable manufacturer.

 A number of decent options for home use may be found within this price bracket.
 These should include all the most essential features, and sometimes a few extras.